maincato/video-game-success-analysis/README.md

 - User scores show a **weak positive** relationship with global sales (**Spearman ≈ 0.15**).
 - Game releases increased strongly from the mid-1990s, peaked around 2008–2009, and then declined in the dataset.
 - Nintendo has the highest total global sales among publishers in this dataset.

+## Business Conclusion
+- Platform games have a higher likelihood of selling more.
+- Adventure games have the worst performance on average sales.
+- PS2 sells more games than any other platform.
+- Consoles like GG and PCFX should be avoided due to its small number of games sold.
+- Critic scores are more important than user scores when it comes to game sales.

 ## Sample Visualizations